-Eco-Education with a focus on local watersheds, streams, rivers and the ocean.
+Eco-Education focusing on local watersheds, streams, rivers and the ocean.

-Stream of Dreams is a whole school eco-education program that educates communities about their local watershed, rivers and streams, encourages behavioural change to conserve and protect water, empowers youth to make a positive environmental impact, and creates a community art legacy by and for the whole community.
-It’s science; it’s art.
-It’s serious and it’s fun!
+Stream of Dreams is an eco-education program that teaches entire schools and their communities about their local watershed, streams, rivers, and the ocean.
+We promote behavioural change to conserve and protect water, empower youth to make positive environmental impacts, and create a community art legacy.
+It’s science, it’s art, and it’s fun!

 Where is your local stream?

-Where does the water in the steam come from?
+Where does the water in the stream come from?

 Where do your household drains lead?

 Where does your drinking water come from?